 A. Your fees include everything that is needed to successfully complete our courses.
 This includes materials, make-up, brushes and tools and cleaning equipment.
 All we ask is that you bring your own pen and notepad to each lesson for note taking.

 Our full time Certificate, Foundation, Intermediate and Advanced Hair and Make-up courses all include a full make-up and hair kit in the cost.
 This provides you with industry-quality make-up from brands including Bobbi Brown, MAC and Kryolan, as well as professional palettes, make-up brushes and hair tools.
-The value of each kit is over £1200 and this is yours to keep once the course has ended.
+The value of each kit on the Intermediate and Advanced course is over £2000 and this is yours to keep once the course has ended.

 A. We encourage anyone considering a course with us to first come and visit our academy.
 You can call us to make an appointment, where one of our team will happily show you around the premises and facilities, or you can attend one of our open days.

 A. All of our courses are taught in small tutor groups.
-Our tutor / student ratio will vary depending on our individual courses, but on average this will be a ratio between 1:5 or 1:10.
-This helps us ensure that all our students receive the best care and attention to further their development.
+Our tutor / student ratio will vary depending on our individual courses, but on average this will be a ratio between 1:7 and 1:14 This helps us ensure that all our students receive the best care and attention to further their development.

 A. You need to be 18 or over to attend any of our courses, and individual entry requirements apply per course.
 Each application is also subject to an interview that will help us get to know you and see if our courses will be suitable.

-If you are enrolling on any of our shorter courses, or our 3-week portfolio building and filming course, you will need to have completed our Foundation or Certificate level make-up and hair course first, or be able to provide us with sufficient evidence that you have the necessary basic skills.
-This is to make sure that all students on our advanced courses are at the right level to be able to make the most of their training.
+If you are enrolling on any of our shorter courses, or our 3-week Industry Ready module, you will need to have completed our Foundation or Certificate level make-up and hair course first, or be able to provide us with sufficient evidence that you have the necessary basic skills.
+This is to make sure that all students on our Advanced courses are at the right level to be able to make the most of their training.

 A. Our course information and study materials are only available in English.
 It is important that you can communicate effectively with your tutors, students, models and industry visitors throughout the course.
 Therefore, international students must provide evidence that their English is IELTS level 5.5 or equivalent.